anshd258/100days-of-code/README.md

 ### Support or Contact

-Having trouble with Pages? reach us out at [editor on GitHub](anshd258@gmail.com) and we’ll help you sort it out.
+Having trouble with Pages? reach us out at(anshd258@gmail.com) and we’ll help you sort it out.